 The information below serves as a guide to professional counselor licensure in New Jersey.
-If you have any questions or just want to make sure you are on the right path, contact the State of New Jersey Division of Consumer Affairs Professional Counselor Examiners Committee at 973-504-6415 or filling out the online contact form (http://www.njconsumeraffairs.gov/proc/proc_contact.htm).
+If you have any questions or just want to make sure you are on the right path, contact the State of New Jersey Division of Consumer Affairs Professional Counselor Examiners Committee at (973) 504-6582 or fill out the online contact form (http://www.njconsumeraffairs.gov/pc/Pages/contactus.aspx).

 You will need education at the master’s or doctoral level.
-Your program should be accredited by CACREP.
+Your program should be accredited by CACREP or include the word counselor or counseling in the title and meet specific curricular requirements.
 Learn more about selecting a Master's in Counseling program here.

 You should have at least 60 total semester hours in your program.
 At least 45 should be in the following core areas (with at least eight of the nine represented):

 CACREP accreditation becomes a requirement on October 5, 2012 -- for those who got their education earlier, the expectation is that the program included the word counselor or counseling in the title and that it met specific curricular requirements.